 We can not guarantee a particular oil extraction percentage, but we do commit to getting the best possible quality and volume within the parameters you choose and with the fruit you have provided.

 Please be aware that olives that have had insufficient water during ripening may be higher in bitterness and pepperiness than olives that have had sufficient water.
-Please let us know if this is the case as there are some measures we can use in processing to moderate this effect.

 There is some natural cloudiness in processed oil – generally if you leave it for 4 to 6 weeks, the sediment will settle to the bottom and the clean, clear oil can then be separated.
 Please do not leave the oil sitting on sediment for any longer than 6 weeks as it will eventually affect the flavor and bitterness level of your oil.
 Some oils remain cloudy without filtration, however this should not necessarily be a concern as long term cloudiness is caused by natural fruit waxes that are similar in density to oil and remain suspended in it.